‘The students are coming!”

 The no-fees demand from some protesting students ignores the reality that South Africa, more than Britain, has other much greater and pressing priorities for public spending, not least because a university degree is a privilege and normally leads to higher earnings.

 It also ignores the reality that there are so many more students than in the past — more than 400 000 since apartheid ended.
+The dispute is nothing to do with “decolonisation” as I heard some angry students claim.
+It is about tough choices: for government, for universities and for students themselves.

 Quite apart from being unfair and discriminatory to all but students with the richest parents who pay off the fees anyway, the current system of tuition fees in Britain is unsustainable.
 Students are emerging from universities with mountainous debts, preventing them from getting loans for cars or houses and universities are increasingly short of funds.
 It seems to me the same is true of South Africa.